-All changes to this CPS that may materially affect Subscribers or Relying 9.12.1 Procedure for Amendment Parties are subject to a 15-day notification requirement.
-Affected PKI Participants may file comments with IdenTrust within 15 days of original Written and signed comments on proposed changes must be notice. directed to IdenTrust.
+All changes to this CPS that may materially affect Subscribers or Relying Parties are subject to a 15-day notification requirement.
+Affected PKI Participants may file comments with IdenTrust within 15 days of original notice.
+Written and signed comments on proposed changes must be directed to IdenTrust.
 Decisions with respect to the proposed changes are at the sole discretion of IdenTrust.

+9.12.2 Notification Mechanism and Period

-Notification IdenTrust will notify all interested persons of proposed changes, the final 9.12.2 Mechanism date for receipt of comments, and the proposed effective date of change.
-A copy of this CPS is available in electronic form on the Internet at and Period https://secure.identrust.com/Certificates/policy/globalcommon/index.html, and via e-mail from helpdesk@IdenTrust.com.
+IdenTrust will notify all interested persons of proposed changes, the final date for receipt of comments, and the proposed effective date of change.
+A copy of this CPS is available in electronic form on the Internet at https://secure.identrust.com/Certificates/policy/globalcommon/index.html, and via e-mail from helpdesk@IdenTrust.com.
 In the event that IdenTrust considers making changes to this CPS that are subject to notification requirements, IdenTrust will post the proposed changes on its Web site, the final date for receipt of comments, and the proposed effective date of change.